Cricket England look to crash Australia's pink ball party - ExBulletin

 “History says the field will turn,” Hough told reporters on the eve of the test on Wednesday.

-“Nathans has always played a role there.
-So for our part, we believe that spin should play a role in Adelaide.”
+Nathan always played a part there.
+So for our part, we believe that spin in Adelaide should play a role.”

 This is puzzling the England selectors after spinner Jack Leach conceded 1-102 with nearly eight runs per over in Brisbane.